-For cats to make a hissing sound, it pushes a burst of air by arching their tongue while pulling back their lips, baring their teeth and flattening their ears against the head.
-You’d also see their hair standing on end as if they’re making themselves bigger than their opponents.
+Cats make hissing sounds by pushing a burst of air through an arched tongue, while pulling back their lips, baring their teeth, and flattening their ears against their head.
+You’d also see their hair standing on end, making themselves seem bigger than their opponents.

 Why Do Cats Hiss?

-When you see signs of stress in your pet cat, it’s a subtle way of telling you to stop what you’re doing or put back whatever you have moved from its original place.
-When you see these signs, expect your cat to hiss next if you don’t do something about it.
+Cats more readily hiss when they feel stress.
+Signs of stress in your cat are subtle ways of telling you they’re unhappy or sick, or both.
+Try to figure out what has changed.
+For instance, put back whatever you have moved from its original place.
+When you see the following signs, expect your cat to hiss next . . . if you don’t do anything.

-You might have designated places where your cat can scratch, but if it suddenly chooses a different place to do so, be vigilant and check if there’s anything that is making your feline agitated.
+You may have designated places where your cat can scratch, but if they suddenly choose a different place, be vigilant about discovering what is making your feline agitated.

 Cats normally pee by squatting in the litter box.
-But when you see them back up to a vertical surface and their tails are erect while doing so, they are marking or spraying their territory.
-This usually happens when they are agitated as well.
-Stopping male cats from spraying could be a tedious task.
+But when you see them back up to a vertical surface with an erect tail, they are marking or spraying their territory.
+This usually happens when they are agitated, too.
+Preventing male cats from spraying could prove to be a tedious task.

-When your cat suddenly pees in bed, which is outside the designated area, then there’s something wrong.
-You have to check if the litter box needs cleaning or something is irritating your pet.
+If your cat pees in bed, then there’s something wrong.
+Check if the litter needs cleaning or if something is irritating your pet.

-If your pet cat hasn’t given you any problems during feeding time before and then suddenly, does something out of the ordinary, check if something has happened with your pet.
+If your cat hasn’t given you any problems during feeding and does something strange, check if something has happened with your pet.

 Common Causes of Stress

-- Always put to heart that your cat or any other cats for that matter, love consistency.
-Any changes, no matter how small, will always put your cat out of ease.
+- Always put to heart that cats love consistency.
+Any changes, no matter how small, will always put your cat in unease.

-The key here is knowing what to do to prepare your cat for any changes to save both you and your cat from any untoward incidents or situations.
+The key here is knowing what to do to prepare your cat for any unfavorable situations.

 The Subtle Meanings of A Cat’s Hiss